sdevika/starter-academic/content/authors/admin/_index.md

 #   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "devika@rice.edu"

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Devika Subramanian is a professor of computer science at Rice University.
+The main theme that drives her research is bringing big data and machine learning/artificial intelligence to bear on large scale problems in science, engineering, medicine and public policy.
+She has spent the last 25 years developing novel prediction algorithms and modeling techniques for a range of decision-making problems in medicine, engineering, natural sciences, and social sciences with support from the NSF, ONR, NIH, DHS, DARPA, and the City of Houston.
+Her recent projects are in the areas of medical decision making, forecasting weather and disease, analysis of social media data to understand public support for issues, detecting and analyzing the influence of bots on social media, neuroscience of human learning, and assessments of hurricane wind and rainfall flooding risks.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.